 7) Putting it all together, evaluating success

-Once you do the first big mailing, the rest are easier because you can use the master list you just developed.
+Keep your list after you do the first big mailing, the rest are easier because you can use the master list you just developed.
 You won’t have to do all that research again.

 Keep in mind: postcards may not produce instant results.
 The people you are sending to may not have the perfect job available right now…but they might in 3 months!
 Your hope is that they keep the postcard and remember then.